barsanuphe/grfromepub/README.md

 # grfromepub

-This is a very simple script that automatically opens the Goodreads page of book from an epub file, if a valid ISBN can be found.
+This is a very simple tool that automatically opens the GoodReads page of a book when given an epub file, if a valid ISBN is found in its metadata.

 ## Installation